ChenglongWang/GAME-Net/README.md

 ## Training mode

 The DFT datasets and the models are stored in Zenodo (link).
-The DFT datasets are also uploaded on ioChem-BD (doi)
+The DFT datasets are also uploaded on ioChem-BD (doi) Also here, two different ways to use the framework are available:

+1. Perform a model training with your own model architecture and hyperparameter settings: In order to do so, follow the instructions provided in the Jupyter notebook `train_GNN.ipynb`, or directly run the script `train_GNN.py`.

+2. Perform a hyperparameter optimization using the ASynchronous HyperbAnd (ASHA) scheduler provided by Ray Tune.
+You can study the effect of all hyperparameters on the final model performance (e.g., learning rate, loss function, epochs) and you can also test different model architecture automatically, without the need to manually define the model architecture. the script you have to use in this case is `hypopt_GNN.py`.

 # Authors